LuvDank/WangDongGrabber2/README.md

 # Disclaimer
 This software is for educational purposes only.
 This software should not be used for illegal activity.
 The author is not responsible for its use.

+# Message to my community
+Stop uploading it to VirusTotal.